RESULTS: JANUARY 20, 2018

 Visual Arts: painting, street art, graphic art, sculpture

-The ‘Citizen of the World‘ statuettes, made by sculptor Lorri Acott, will be given to each award recipient of the three categories in the competition: Music, Visual Arts and Photography.
+The ‘Citizen of the World‘ statuettes, made by sculptor Lorri Acott, will be given to each award recipient of the two categories in the competition: Music and Visual Arts.

 The first ‘Compete for Peace – Not war’ initiative was celebrated at the Belgravia Gallery in 2014.
 The second Peace Award initiative will be celebrated at the Bob Marley Birthday Celebration on February 6, 2018.
 The music award recipient will be welcome to join the event in Jamaica and perform his/her Award winning song at the Bob Marley Museum, where the yearly celebration takes place (optional)